poorlyordered/MCPServers/doc/RankingoFLegends_PRD.md

 **Tournament and League Organization**

-1. Integrate Challengermode API for tournament creation and management
+1. Integrate RIOT API for tournament data
 2. Allow users to create and manage leagues with multiple teams
 3. Implement a scheduling system for matches
 4. Display tournament brackets and league standings